 We’re hopeful that you will embrace this cause this year.

 There are two things you can do to help:

 1st Make a Donation to Life for a Child

 Please be ready to give.
 The campaign will run the first two weeks of February (1-14).
 We have worked with IDF to great a new, monthly giving option.
 This option lets you sign to give monthly from your bank card.
 Our hope is that this is an easy way to help more kids.
 Of course, if you prefer a one time Valentines Day gift that is just as welcome.

 2nd Spread the Word

-During the first two weeks of February (1-14), please help raise awareness for “Spare a Rose, Save a Child” by blogging, tweeting, Facebooking, etc. about the effort.
+Please help raise awareness for “Spare a Rose, Save a Child” by blogging, tweeting, Facebooking, etc. about the effort.
 We encourage you to use the marketing materials we’ve provided and reference our FAQs as you help us spread the word.
 Our goal this year is to engage people outside of the DOC too, so don’t forget to reach out to your family, friends, and colleagues.

 The Partnering for Diabetes Change team, on behalf of the Diabetes Online Community